-Colac, the largest town in the district, is built aside the huge Lake Colac and on the doorstep of the Great Otway National Park.
-This busy town centre services the surrounding villages and rural areas.
+Built beside the huge Lake Colac and on the doorstep of the Great Otway National Park.
 Colac has a rich farming and forestry history and is the perfect central location to explore the Otways.

 Colac is a place where creativity meets regional life.
 Find Galleries, theatres and makers markets where local artists are showcased.